helpbuttons/helpbuttons/README.md

 `$ docker-compose exec db psql -U [USER] [DATABASE_NAME]`

 - When the backend fails to start because of database problems, you can always reset the database, by removing the directory `db`

+- If you need to drop the scheme and restart fresh you run `$ yarn schema:drop`